-- (a) If a team has not used its three charged team timeouts, the team of the injured player will be charged a team timeout, unless: - (1) the injury is the result of a foul by an opponent; or - (2) the injury occurs during a down in which there is a change of possession, a touchdown, a safety, a successful field goal, or an attempted Try. - (b) If a team has used its three charged team timeouts, an excess team timeout shall be called by the Referee, unless: - (1) the injury is the result of a foul by an opponent; or - (2) the injury occurs during a down in which there is a change of possession, a touchdown, a safety, a successful field goal, or an attempted Try. - (c) The player must leave the game for the completion of one down, unless: - (1) the injury is the result of a foul by an opponent; or - (2) either team calls a charged team timeout.
+- (a) If a team has not used its three charged team timeouts, the team of the injured player will be charged a team timeout, unless: - (1) the injury is the result of a foul by an opponent; or - (2) the injury occurs during a down in which there is a change of possession, a touchdown, a safety, a successful field goal, or an attempted Try. - (b) If a team has used its three charged team timeouts, an excess team timeout shall be called by the Referee, unless: - (1) the injury is the result of a foul by an opponent; or - (2) the injury occurs during a down in which there is a change of possession, a touchdown, a safety, a successful field goal, or an attempted Try. - (c) The player must leave the game for the completion of one down, unless: - (1) the injury is the result of a foul by an opponent: or - (2) either team calls or is charged a team timeout other than an excess timeout.